klinkonskydev/My-trips/README.md

 # :earth_africa: - My trips

-This is a project in william justem's course, created with the intention of learning NextJS with CMS.
+This is a project in william justem's course, created with the intention of learning NextJS with GraphCMS.

 ## Preview